Network Oblivious Transfer via Noisy Broadcast Channels: System model

-\parbreak This structure is studied for the first time in \cite{mishra} wherein the DM-BC is made up of two independent BECs: BEC($p_i$) from Alice to Bob-$i$, $i\in\{1,2\}$ where $p_i$ is the erasure probability.
-As is apparent, this channel model is not general and just considers a traditional model of noisy channels based on BECs.
+\parbreak This structure was first studied in \cite{mishra} wherein the DM-BC is made up of two independent BECs: BEC($p_i$) from Alice to Bob-$i$, $i\in\{1,2\}$ where $p_i$ is the erasure probability.
+As is apparent, this channel model is restricted and considers only a traditional model of noisy channels based on BECs.
 Here, we aim to investigate the OT problem over a general DM-BC with honest-but-curious parties.